nuclear weapons, climate change, overpopulation

 Here, in case this sounds a bit complicated and grandiose, I will summarise how I hope it will work, it’s really fairly simple:

 If you receive this, and like the idea of helping, however much or little, to avert a tragedy for all mankind, send the link to this blog to a minimum of two, more if you like, of your friends (I can’t dictate who you send it to, but would rather not risk annoying recipients of unwanted messages.
-If we proceed this way, it should always get a welcome reception).
+If we just send it to friends, it should always get a welcome reception).

 That’s it! – simple, doesn’t cost you anything (depending on the way you send it), and choosing a couple of friends to send it to should only take a few minutes.
 After that, you can “retire” if you like, knowing that you’ve done your bit!!